theoladune/AIVC-Seminar/text/script.md

 of frame.
 So, we have our neural encoder with its parameters theta encoder and our neural decoder with its parameters theta decoder.
-These two neural networks are trained in such a way that they are able to compress a frame $x_t$ while exploiting information from zero to two reference frames.
+These two neural networks are trained in such a way that they are able to compress a frame $x_t$ while exploiting information from zero up to two reference frames.

 Here you see the coding of an I-frame, obviously with no reference frame.